plesk/ext-secret-keys-manager/DESCRIPTION.md

-The extension allows to manage secret keys used for API authorization:
+This extension allows you to manage secret keys used for XML API authentication in the Plesk UI.
+It

-- retrieves and displays a list of existing keys
+- Retrieves and displays the list of existing keys.
-- provides an ability to remove secret keys that are no longer needed
+- Enables you to remove the selected secret keys.